zowe/zowe-explorer-vscode/README.md

 [Zowe Explorer Extensibility API ReadMe](https://github.com/zowe/vscode-extension-for-zowe/blob/master/packages/zowe-explorer-api/README.md) — contains information about how to extend the capabilities of Zowe Explorer, using the extensibility API.

 [Zowe Explorer FTP Extension ReadMe](https://github.com/zowe/vscode-extension-for-zowe/blob/master/packages/zowe-explorer-ftp-extension/README.md) — contains information about how to install and use the Zowe Explorer extension for FTP.
-The extension adds the FTP protocol to Zowe Explorer, enabling you to use z/OS FTP Plug-in for Zowe CLI profiles to connect and interact with z/OS USS.
+The extension adds the FTP protocol to Zowe Explorer, enabling you to use z/OS FTP Plug-in for Zowe CLI profiles to connect and interact with z/OS USS and MVS.

 **Note**: Zowe Explorer FTP extension is an example that shows how the extensibility API is used to add new capabilities to Zowe Explorer.